blakemcbride/APLKeyedFiles/KF_README.txt

 Keyed File system instructions

-The SQL library must be built prior to using the keyed file system.
+GNU APL must be built with SQL support prior to using the component file system.
 See SQL_README.txt

 The keyed file system utilizes the workspace named KeyedFiles.
 This is contained in a file names KeyedFiles.xml This workspace contains